CIP-RIU/brapi/inst/notes/BrAPI_notes.md

 - data fields are basically all the same as in studies observtions.
 Only in the former 'operator' corresponds to 'collector' in this call.
 Should be the same!
 - also different between the two: observationTimestamp vs observationTimeStamp
 - in response: observationVariableId should be: observationVariableDbId
+- unclear: if request is for observationLevel = plant: what should be returned if the observations are only at plot level (or all plantNumber = 0)?
+Just the corresponding fields or no observations for that observationUnit at all?